16 Fantastic Day Trips from Paris by Train

 Chartres - Best Day Trips From Paris By Train

-Known for its stunning Gothic cathedral, one of the most famous in France might we mention, the cathedral in Chartres is a UNESCO World Heritage Site and is known for its beautiful stained glass windows, which are considered some of the finest in the world.
+Known for its gorgeous Gothic cathedral (one of the most famous in France!), the cathedral in Chartres is a UNESCO World Heritage Site and is known for its beautiful stained glass windows, which are considered some of the finest in the world.

 In addition to the cathedral, Chartres is known for its charming old town, which is filled with narrow cobbled streets, cute bars, and cozy restaurants too.
 You can easily spend hours strolling through the town’s many squares and gardens, or explore its many museums and galleries.